wizetek/qvm/README.md

 ```

-Requires a configuration file for an argument and optionally takes multiple options to pass directly to `qemu`.
+Requires a configuration file as an argument and optionally takes multiple options to pass directly to `qemu`.

 <br><br>